Recently, Gal and I saw the movie Avatar, and this got me thinking: what is the right age to let kids watch it, or any other movie?

 I could not stop thinking of another amazing animated film I had watched with my kids and loved very much called FernGully: The Last Rainforest.
-Avatar was a magnificent replication of the messages in FernGully using technology that had not yet been invented in 1992 and a futuristic spin.
+Avatar was a magnificent replication of the messages in FernGully with a futuristic spin using technology that had not yet been invented in 1992.

-When I went to the cinema with Gal, it was packed.
+When I went into the cinema with Gal, it was packed.
 To my surprise, there were many young kids there, as young as 3 years old.
-It immediately made me wonder about the right age to watch that movie (or any movie, for that matter).
+Apparently, their parents thought they were the right age to watch that movie.
+So I started to wonder about matching movies with the right age to watch them.

 Although I had no problem watching FernGully with my kids at the age of 5, I was not sure about letting my 8-year-old daughter watch Avatar.
 The level of violence in the movie was above and beyond what I thought an 8-year-old kid should be exposed to.

 The reason I was confused was that even in FernGully, the bad people did very bad and violent things, but I still did not have the feeling it was above and beyond what I wanted to expose my kids too.
 I wondered if the animation made it softer or maybe I am trapped in the belief that animated violence is not as bad as “live” violence.

 Over time, I have noticed the official ratings of movies have not matched my own ratings.
 On TV, they show movies and rate them M (for mature audiences) and state that “The movie includes violence and coarse language”, but when the movie is animated, it is rated PG, even when it is very violent and exposes kids to messages beyond their capacity to understand.

 Of course every movie has several layers of understanding, but the violence is very explicit and kids cannot ignore it.
 Unfortunately, movie classification doesn’t provide age rating for parents to use.